 Scott Henchliffe SC was admitted as barrister and solicitor in 1991 and has practiced solely as a barrister since 2004.

 He joined Edmund Barton Chambers in 2005 and was appointed Senior Counsel in 2016.

 Scott practices primarily in the areas of criminal law, disciplinary proceedings and civil litigation.

 His civil practice includes administrative law, coronial inquests, insurance, occupational health and safety and professional negligence.

 Scott has a significant appellate practice.

-Scott was recognised in the 2017 Doyle's Guide as a recommended senior counsel practising Criminal Law in South Australia by the state's Criminal Law solicitors and fellow counsel for his expertise and abilities in the area.
+Scott was recognised in the 2017 and again in the 2018 Doyle's Guide as a recommended senior counsel practising Criminal Law in South Australia by the state's Criminal Law solicitors and fellow counsel for his expertise and abilities in the area.

-Martin Anders was recognised in the 2017 Doyle's Guide as a leading junior counsel practising Criminal Law in South Australia by the state's Criminal Law solicitors and fellow counsel for his expertise and abilities in the area.
+Martin Anders was recognised in the 2017 and again in 2018 Doyle's Guide as a leading junior counsel practising Criminal Law in South Australia by the state's Criminal Law solicitors and fellow counsel for his expertise and abilities in the area.